pldbrja/social-ntwork/README.md

 `npm start`

 This API requires Insomnia to perform the CRUD operations.
-There is no front-end support.

 ## Documentation